Appealing Hartford Decisions

 Hartford has 45 days to decide your appeal:

-- May extend to 90 days with notice
+- May extend once to 90 days total with written notice citing special circumstances

 If Appeal Approved